JiaZhou-PU/ACCERT/docs/source/user/introduction.rst

 Key Features
 ------------

-- **Modular Architecture**: ACCERT is built with modular components, allowing users to concentrate on specific reactor sections or the entire system as needed.
 - **Customizable Parameters**: Enables adjustment of variables and parameters to align with specific reactor designs or project requirements.
-- **Extensive Databases**: Provides access to comprehensive cost data from reference reactor models, which can be tailored to new designs.
+- **Relational Databases**: Provides access to comprehensive cost data from reference reactor models, which can be tailored to new designs.
 - **Advanced Visualization**: Presents results through detailed tables, charts, and graphs to enhance analysis and presentation capabilities.

 Understanding the Code of Accounts (COA)